Product Liability Attorney Atlanta

 Manufacturers Can Be Held Strictly Liable for Product Defects

-Recovering Punitive Damages in Georgia Product Liability Cases
+Recovering Punitive Damages with a Product Liability Attorney in Atlanta

 In addition to recovering compensation for economic damages (medical bills, lost wages) and non-economic damages (pain and suffering), Georgia tort law also allows punitive damages in appropriate cases.
 Most damage awards are meant to compensate the injured individual and are broadly called compensatory damages.
 Punitive damages, on the other hand, are meant to punish the negligent party for especially bad conduct.
 Punitive damages are sometimes called exemplary damages because they can also be used to set an example to others that this type of conduct is not to be tolerated in the state.